 Coolants can be mixed, as described in Figure 2, when adding/topping off fluid levels.
 When the coolant is changed due to a cooling system issue, the cooling system should be flushed according to Audi filling and bleeding procedures.

 Autoscope uses the correct and updated coolant that is compatible with your Audi’s engine and its components.
-Feel free to call us or just fill out the form below for any questions and help with your Audi’s coolant or any other systems.
+Feel free to call us for any questions and help with your Audi’s coolant or any other systems.